Additional Funding for CGMs and Adult Insulin Pumps 2018-2019

-After the SNP announcement of £10 million funding for CGMs and adult insulin pumps (diabetes technology) in December 2016 we now have the following details:
+After the SNP announcement of £10 million funding for CGMs and adult insulin pumps (diabetes technology) in December 2016 we now have the following details for 2018-2019:

 In December 2016 Health Secretary Shona Robison said: